StianHaSu/IN3260-measuring-multi-hop-queuing-delay/Readme.md

 - [x] Measure queueing delay on the last intermediate node
 - [ ] Measure cumulative queueing delay on three intermediate nodes.

+### Week 40
+Working on automating the simulation and measuring proccess.
+This included making a pipeline
+that automatically runs the filtering, gap measuring, and kmeans programs automtically after each simulation run.

+### Week 41
+- [x] Make a system that runs the entire simulation proccess, and then creates complete graph data.
+- [ ] Create graph data for all 100Mbps combinations.
+- [ ] Create graph data for all 1Gbps combinations.

 ## References

 [1] Ricker, Travis, et al. "A Machine Learning Approach to Estimating Queuing Delay on a Router over a Single-Hop Path."
 ICC 2022-IEEE International Conference on Communications.
 IEEE, 2022. <br />